reflectoring/reflectoring.github.io/_posts/2021-05-28-spring-dynamodb.md

   auto: 0074-stack
 ---

 AWS DynamoDB is a NoSQL database service available in AWS Cloud.
-It is a fully managed service and provides fast and predictable performance for storing and retrieving any amount of data.
-Being fully managed, all the database administration tasks like patching, hardware provisioning, capacity scaling and replication are done by the DynamoDB service.

 DynamoDB provides many benefits starting from a flexible pricing model, stateless connection and a consistent response time irrespective of the database size.
 Due to this DynamoDB is widely used with serverless compute services like AWS lambda and in microservices architectures.

 In this article, we will look at using the DynamoDB database in microservice application built with Spring Boot along with code examples.